yuyan-lang/yuyan/README.md

 ## Features

-This language is a simple functional programming languages with
+This language is a simple functional programming language with
 - function types
 - sum types
 - product types